nhibernate/nhibernate-core/CONTRIBUTING.md

 1. Open **NHibernate.sln** from the src folder.
 2. If adding a C# test, go to the NHSpecificTest folder in the NHibernate.Test project.
 If adding a VisualBasic test, go to the Issues folder in the NHibernate.Test.VisualBasic project.
-3. Copy and paste the NH0000 folder to create a duplicate test ("Copy of NH0000").
+3. Copy and paste the GH0000 folder to create a duplicate test ("Copy of GH0000").
-4. Replace the four (five for vb) instances of NH0000 with your issue number.
+4. Replace the four instances of GH0000 with your issue number.
 5. Edit the test as you see fit.
 Don't commit yet; there are details in a later step.

+Do not use anymore the NHxxxx naming, they match issue numbers from https://nhibernate.jira.com/

+NHibernate has migrated its issue tracking from Jira to GitHub, and using the Jira naming may lead to conflicts with previous Jira issues.

 ## Running Your Unit Test